We provide an overview of five key elements to the operations and processes of good governance - alongside some fantastic guides and templates.

-Achieving and maintaining a good standard of governance requires a co-operative to establish robust operations and processes that act as a roadmap to signpost its appointed officers to carry on governance in an effective way.
+Achieving and maintaining a good standard of governance requires a co-operative to establish robust operations and processes that act as a road-map to signpost its appointed officers to carry on governance in an effective way.
 Here's five key elements of operations and processes:

 Policies and procedures